EnvisionDoc/api_en/overview.md

 Where:

 - `URI-sheme`: protocol, supporting HTTPS protocol.
 - `apigw-address`: Gateway address of the API service in the environment where EnOS is deployed.
-Its paradigm is `apim-{enos-environment}.{abc}.com`, where `enos-environment` is the name of the EnOS deployment environment.
+Its paradigm is `apim-{domain-name}`, where `domain-name` is the name of the EnOS deployment environment.
 - `service-name`: Service name, e.g. `asset-service`.
 - `version`: API version, e.g. `v2.0`.
 - `endpoint-URL`: Resources and operations on resources, e.g. `assets/update`.